Music of Air

 The core of the discography is the two original soundtrack albums.
 The visual novel's soundtrack, which was also used for the anime series, was produced by Key Sounds Label and released in 2002.
 The music on the soundtrack was composed and arranged by Jun Maeda, Shinji Orito and Magome Togoshi.
 A soundtrack for the animated film was released in 2005 by Frontier Works.
 The music on the film soundtrack was mainly composed and arranged by Yoshikazu Suo.
 Three remix albums were released for the visual novel in 2000, 2003 and 2020, and a remix album was released for the film in 2005.
 A single for the visual novel was released in 2001 containing a vocal version of a background music track from the game.
 An EP for the visual novel was released in 2006 covering the three pieces of theme music used in the game as well as two remix versions of the opening and ending themes.

 Albums

 Ornithopter

 Ornithopter is an arrange album released by Key for the Air visual novel, and was packaged with the first edition of the Air visual novel released on September 8, 2000 bearing the catalog number KYCD-0303.
-Seven of the ten tracks on the album are arrange versions of background music featured in the visual novel, with the last three being the original versions of the game's three main theme songs "Tori no Uta", "Farewell song", and "Aozora".
-The seven tracks were arranged by several people including Shinji Orito, Magome Togoshi, OdiakeS, and Kazuya Takase of I've Sound.
+Seven of the ten tracks on the album are arrange versions of background music featured in the visual novel, with the other three being the original versions of the game's three main theme songs "Tori no Uta", "Farewell song", and "Aozora".
+The seven background tracks were arranged by several people including Shinji Orito, Magome Togoshi, OdiakeS, and Kazuya Takase of I've Sound.
 The title of the album comes from ornithopter, an aircraft that flies by flapping its wings.